We are on a journey…

 Our greatest assets are our enthusiastic and engaged young people and our skilled and dedicated staff team.

 This is a unique opportunity to join a wonderful community in one of the world’s most inspiring locations and a visit is highly recommended.
-If you have any questions, or would like more information about the post please do not to contact the head teacher, James Helbert on 01546602598 or at james.helbert@argyll-bute.gov.uk
+If you have any questions, or would like more information about the post please do not hesitate to contact the head teacher, James Helbert on 01546602598 or at james.helbert@argyll-bute.gov.uk

-This post is now on the My Job Scotland Portal and will close on Friday 20th June
+This post is now on the My Job Scotland Portal and will close on Friday 29th August.